na-na-hi/renget/archive/chrprompt2.md

 >Asana: Getting hit in general, especially in the torso.
 I'm rather frail, and the way I distribute my Aura makes me weak to body shots.

 >Lliam: I always love to fight, but only when someone challenges me or provokes me; otherwise, I'll just be in my merry way~.
 Let it be differences of skill for good or bad, even if I'm at a major disadvantage in typing, I'll still gladly accept a fight.
 Yes, even if my chances of winning are slim.
 From where I was, playing dirty is still considered fair play, as it's the opponent's fault for not having foresight of this happening.
 There are no promises; this may or may not be the time for them to kick the bucket, kyukyukyu~.

+>Cider: I hate Ice-types and Ice Shard is the worst move in existence.

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.